Makinilla-maker/Engine3D/README.md

 ## Description

-HiveMind engine is a project from [Mario Hernandez](https://github.com/MHF13), [Oriol Valverde](https://github.com/Makinilla-maker), [Marc Ruiz](https://github.com/Ruizo) group of students from CITY university.
+HiveMind engine is a project from [Mario Hernandez](https://github.com/MHF13), [Oriol Valverde](https://github.com/Makinilla-maker), [Marc Ruiz](https://github.com/Ruizo) group of students from CITM university.
+The project we forked has an error that appears when you minimize it.

 ## Features: